th3hungryd3v/NuCamp/README.md

 # NuCamp Bootcamp Main Directory

-This is the Base Directory where all my work during the NuCamp BootCamp will be placed.
+This is all the work I did for the first run of the full-stack bootcamp, I plan to do another run, as well as create more projects...

 ## Table of Contents: